trustwebmaster/trustwebmaster/README.md

  hie 👋

-   💂‍♂️ my name is Trust Musikri , developer @LadsAfrica , also studying at Harare Institute of Technolgy , hey 😃 lm an enthusiastic of Backend Technologies 💪
+   💂‍♂️ my name is Trust Musikiri , developer @LadsAfrica , also studying at Harare Institute of Technolgy , hey 😃 lm an enthusiastic of Backend Technologies 💪

  - Learning Node.js  💻